 Experience what it’s like to see one of Alaska’s best glaciers up close by going on one of the trails leading up to Exit Glacier, most of them suited for all levels of hikers.
 Walk past markers that point out how much the glacier has receded throughout the years, and learn all about the vegetation that has taken over the barren landscape.

 One of the most popular trails is the Edge of the Glacier trail, which is not only wheel-chair accessible but also leads you to one of the best spots to take a photo with the glistening ice of Exit Glacier in the background.

 Chichagof Island, Icy Strait Point

 In the port of Icy Strait Point, explore the wilderness of Chichagof Island, the fifth-largest island in the United States and one of the best places to go hiking in Alaska.

 Located within the Tongass National Forest, Chichagof Island has the highest population of brown bears per square mile and is home to several Tlingit communities, including Hoonah, the largest Tlingit village in the world.

 Go on a nature hike around Chichagof Island’s rugged surroundings, and enjoy lovely panoramic views of the Spasski River Valley, lush fjords, and local wildlife, like the island’s brown bears and perhaps even a humpback whale in the distance.

 Mount Roberts, Juneau

-Once you’re done taking photos of the view, start the hike up to Mount Roberts’ summit, where you’ll be surrounded by mountain peaks and alpine meadows and may encounter bald eagles, deer, mountain goats, and even black bears along the way.
+Once you’re done taking photos of the view, start the hike up to Mount Roberts, one of the best mountains in Alaska, where you’ll be surrounded by mountain peaks and alpine meadows and may encounter bald eagles, deer, mountain goats, and even black bears along the way.